lucasallison/cover_discover/README.md

+# Audio Processing and Indexing Final Project

+This is the repository that contains our code for the final project of the API course.
+Here we explored the possibility of generating a midi cover using transformers.

+## Cover Discover: Running the app

+Before running the app make sure the pip requirements are installed (`pip install -r requirements.txt`) and musescore (`sudo apt-get install musescore`).
+Then it can be run with `python app/main.py`.

+For Mac and Linux users: run `python app/play_midi.py my_song.mid` to play the generated midi file.

-# Finetune GPT-2 to produce midi songs
+## Fine-tune GPT-2 to produce midi songs

+The following files in the `model` directory can be used to fine-tune and interact with a transformer.
+We choose to use GPT-2.

-- `midi_loop` - Convert midi files to text files
+- `midi_to_txt` - Convert midi files to txt files
-- `preprocess.py` - Preprocessing the midi text files to a dataset of JSON files.
+- `preprocess.py` - Preprocessing the midi txt files to a dataset of JSON files.
-- `dataloader.py`- Transforming preprocessed JSON datasets into PyTorch Dataloaders.
+- `dataloader.py`- Transform preprocessed JSON datasets into PyTorch Dataloaders.
-- `model.py` - Model-specific code for training.
+- `model.py` - Contains the Lightning training module.
-- `inference.py` - Model-specific code for inference (decoding algorithms etc.).
+- `inference.py` - Code for inference (generating text)
-- `train.py` - Running training.
+- `train.py` - Train the model.
-- `interact.py` - Running interactive inference with user input.
+- `interact.py` - Interact with the model.
+This mostly for testing.
+- `generate_mid_form_str.py` - Produces a valid midi txt string from a given input.

 ### Finetuning GPT-2 on Midi files
 Convert the midi archive to their text presresentation: